Alessandra Smerilli: Biography

-Leadership Roles in Roman Curia
+Roman Curia

-Smerilli was among the first group of women Pope Francis placed in formal senior leadership roles in the Roman Curia.
+Smerilli was among the first group of women Pope Francis placed in senior leadership roles in the Roman Curia.

 In 2018, she was an auditor at the 15th ordinary general assembly of the Synod of Bishops which took place in Vatican City from 3 to 28 October 2018 on the theme "Young people, faith and vocational discernment".

-On 17 April 2019, Pope Francis appointed her as a councilor of the Vatican City State.
-Soon after on 24 May 2019, the Pope further appointed her consultant to the general secretariat of the Synod of Bishops.
+On 17 April 2019, Pope Francis appointed her a councilor of the Vatican City State.
+On 24 May 2019, he named her a consultant to the general secretariat of the Synod of Bishops.

-Since spring 2020, she has coordinated the Economic Task Force of the Vatican COVID-19 Commission, an institution created by Pope Francis to express the Church's concern in the face of the COVID-19 pandemic and to propose answers to the socio-economic challenges of the future.
+Beginning in the spring of 2020, she coordinated the Economic Task Force of the Vatican COVID-19 Commission, an institution created by Pope Francis to express the Church's concern in the face of the COVID-19 pandemic and to propose answers to the socio-economic challenges of the future.

-Sister Alessandra Smerilli is also a member of the Women for a New Renaissance a task force set up by the Minister for Equal Opportunities and the family of the Italian politician Elena Bonetti.
+Smerilli is also a member of the Women for a New Renaissance a task force set up by the Minister for Equal Opportunities and the family of the Italian politician Elena Bonetti.

-On 24 March 2021, Pope Francis appointed her the Undersecretary for the Faith and Development Sector of the Dicastery for Promoting Integral Human Development of the Roman Curia.
+On 24 March 2021, Pope Francis appointed her the undersecretary for the Faith and Development Sector of the Dicastery for Promoting Integral Human Development.
 She was named the interim secretary on 26 August 2021, making her the first woman to hold the second-ranking position in a dicastery in the Roman Curia, and the highest ranking woman in the curia at the time.
 Her appointment as the Secretary of the Dicastery for Promoting Integral Human Development was made permanent on 23 April 2022.
 She was joined at comparable ranks by Raffaella Petrini who was appointed secretary general of the Pontifical Commission for Vatican City State in November 2021, and Simona Brambilla who was appointed Secretary of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life in October 2023.

-In September 2023 she was appointed as a Board of Directors Member of the Laudato Si’ Center for Higher Education.
+In September 2023 she was named a member of the Board of Directors of the Laudato Si' Center for Higher Education.

-In 2024, she contributed the foreword to a publication of Caritas Internationalis entitled Equality, Encounter, Renewal: A Caritas commitment to the promotion of women’s leadership and participation, based on the Holy Scriptures and Catholic Social Teaching values and principles.
+In 2024, she contributed the foreword to a publication of Caritas Internationalis entitled Equality, Encounter, Renewal: A Caritas commitment to the promotion of women's leadership and participation, based on the Holy Scriptures and Catholic Social Teaching values and principles.